 - Suitable for carrying in terms of weight (the lighter the better) (Preferrably <2kg)

 - Battery life – Check the battery life on the model.
-Five hours should be considered the bare minimum as there is limited ability for recharging batteries at school.
+Six hours should be considered the bare minimum as there is limited ability for recharging batteries at school.
 Using a SSD (Solid state drive) can help increase battery life, but adds to the cost

 - Processor Speed – These vary – i3 to i5 models are faster.